 More and more web archives are making their data available for researchers, either though an open API (for open web archives) or through various forms of extraction of data (for open web archives as well as for the web archives that have restricted access).
 However, there exist no shared standards as to how web archive data should be formatted to best fit the researchers’ needs.
 The aim of Working Group 5 is to discuss and formulate possible data formats that can be used to make web archive data useful for researchers, and thereby create a shared language between web archiving institutions and research communities.
 The possible tasks of the working group are to:

-Members: Niels Brügger, Karin de Wild, Sharon Healy.
+Members: Niels Brügger, Karin de Wild, Sharon Healy, Peter Webster.

 Chairs: Jane Winters, PhD, Professor of Digital Humanities, School of Advanced Study, Institute of Historical Research, University of London, and Karin De Wild, PhD, Assistant Professor, Centre for the Arts in Society (LUCAS), Leiden University.